HelloThisIsFlo/AdventOfCode/README.md

 ## Solutions

-* Solutions are classed by year, and then language.
+* Solutions are sorted by year, and then language.
 * Not all days are solved in all languages.
 * Solutions are usually optimized for readability